yfaway/openhab-rules/README.md

 * When the security system can't be armed programatically (e.g. a door is open).
 * When a zone is tripped and all the following conditions are met: 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
 * When the owner is on vacation and a zone is tripped or the system arm mode changes (use the Ecobee vacation mode).
-* When temperature or humidity value is outside the allowed ranges.
+* When indoor temperature or humidity value is outside the allowed ranges.
 * When a triggering event (e.g. arm-away or vacation mode) tries to turn off a smart plug with energy reading, but the plug still has high wattage --> an appliance/device wasn't turned off yet.
 Won't turn off the plug in this case to avoid damaging the appliance; send an alert instead.
 * When kitchen temperature sensor is a certain degree above the thermostat settings.
 This might indicate an oven remains on.